Dzordzuu/Dzordzuu/README.md

 ## Hi there 👋

-🥷 I'm Michael, below you can see some of my projects.
+🥷 I'm Michal, below you can see some of my projects.
 <!--
 **Dzordzuu/Dzordzuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.